jython/book/chapter19.rst

 Again, Jython does not have the straightjacket of the GIL.
-This is because all Python threads are mapped to Java threads and use standard Java garbage collection support (the main reason for the GIL in CPython is that it uses a reference counting GC system).
+This is because all Python threads are mapped to Java threads and use standard Java garbage collection support (the main reason for the GIL in CPython is because of the reference counting GC system).
 The important ramification here is that you can use threads for compute-intensive tasks that are written in Python.